hms-dbmi-cellenics/cellenics-utils/README.md

-biomage-utils
+cellenics-utils
 =============

-Your one-stop shop for managing Biomage infrastructure.
-This is a Python CLI application you can use to manage common tasks related to Biomage infrastructure.
+Your one-stop shop for managing Cellenics infrastructure.
+This is a Python CLI application you can use to manage common tasks related to Cellenics infrastructure.

 Setup